 See Kipling’s poem “A Legend of the Foreign Office” which reveals the relative status of the Order of the Star of India (CSI and upwards) and the Order of the Indian Empire (CIE, etc.), keenly felt by ambitious soldiers and officials in those times.

 One is reminded of the slightly risqué story of the signal sent by Admiral Sir Andrew Cunningham to Vice-Admiral Sir James Somerville in 1940, on the occasion of the latter being awarded the KBE, to add to the KCB he already held “Fancy, twice a knight: and at your age too!”
 At the end of his life, Roberts was six times a knight, as well as a peer and member of the Order of Merit.

-[Line 1] Bahadur an Anglo-Indian word, from the Hindi, meaning ‘hero’, or ‘champion’.
-[Oxford English Dictionary].
-It was used as an unofficial honorific, meaning a great man.
+[Line 1] Bahadur: from the Hindi, meaning ‘brave’, or ‘valiant.’
+It was used as an unofficial honorific for a great man.

 The British serviceman tends to have the exaggerated idea that he is a great linguist, and that he can ‘sling the bât’ (speak the lingo) like a native.
 We have little doubt that Edward III’s Welsh archers imagined that they could talk Gascon French on their way to Poitiers in 1360.